 Q33.
 What is dynamic hashing, and what are its advantages and disadvantages?

 Dynamic hashing is when the hash function h maps the search key values to variable B (number of buckets) addresses.
-It is suitable for the database that grows or shrinks with time.
+It is suitable for a database that grows or shrinks with time.

 Advantages of dynamic hashing: